na-na-hi/renget/archive/lcbguide.md

 The pity, called "Yisang [Ideality]", is industry standard at 200 single rolls, or 20 ten rolls.
 You get 1 Ideality (pity) point per roll.
 Once you hit 200 Ideality on a rateup banner, you can exchange it for one 000 Identity or E.G.O on the banner.
 Pity is not shared between banners.

 **7. Battle Pass**
 The Battle Pass (BP) is the best thing to buy by far.
 The current Battle Pass price is $11.
 When a new Season begins, a new Battle Pass is introduced with it.
 You can check the duration of the current Season/Battle Pass on the Battle Pass page.
 The Battle Pass has a free track and a paid track.
+You get the rewards from the paid track up to your current level once you buy it, excluding the post level 60 bonuses.

 You level the BP by completing missions and going through Mirror Dungeons.
 The rewards from the BP include Lunacy, E.G.O, Thread, Egoshards, XP Tickets, Enkephalin Boxes, and Battle Announcers.
 Leveling the BP past 60 gives you Nominable Egoshard Crates.
-This is arguably the best reason to buy the BP.
+This is the best reason to buy the BP.
 You earn 1 per level without the BP, and 3 if you have bought the BP.
 The significance of this is elaborated on in the Farming section.

-Be aware that the Battle Pass bonuses past level 60 are **not** retroactive.
+Be aware that the Battle Pass *bonuses* past level 60 are **not** retroactive.
 You will not get the extra Egoshard Crates even if you buy the BP beyond level 60.
-To get the most value for the Battle Pass, buy it the as soon as possible or once you hit level 60.
+To get the most value for the Battle Pass, buy it before you pass level 60.

 **8. Daily Rolls**
 An important aspect for evaluating the prices below is the daily roll.
 You get to perform a single Extraction once a day on each available banner for 10% of the price, but you only get to do so with paid Lunacy.